 A stair Landing is an area of a floor near the top or bottom step of a stair.
 An intermediate landing is a small platform built as parts of a stairway between main floor levels and is typically used to allow the stairs to change direction, or to allow the user to rest.

-Often, the stairway lobbies also have fire break entrances (normally closed) and perhaps lift doors, so it will be suitable to place them in landing codes of specified dimensions for safety reasons.
+Often, the stairway lobbies also have fire break entrances (normally closed) and lift doors, so it will be suitable to place them in landing codes of specified dimensions for safety reasons.

 Introduction to stair landing:

 Stair landing is normally provided for safety reasons, i.e. intermediary points, for breaking long straight flights at the change of directions and at points of entry/exit.

 In addition, they can serve as intermediate points of refuge for wheelchairs in emergency evacuation situations as well as being properly designed to allow for normal evacuation space.

 The fire access and hose reel cupboard will also affect the size and shape of the stair landing.

 Other manifestation such as coloured nosing and tactile strips for the visually impaired may be incorporated on landings to mark the start of the downstairs flight.